Grand Canyon Driving Tips

 3. Visit the Navajos: 110 Miles (177 Kilometers).
 2 Hours, 10 Minutes.

 Take Highway 89 north to Cameron, AZ.
 Definitely eat a Navajo Taco at Cameron Trading Post.
 Backtrack a couple miles to the Highway 64 roundabout and turn west to Grand Canyon's East Entrance at Desert View.
 Continue 45 minutes along the South Rim to Grand Canyon Village, stopping at the many viewpoints.
-This way is sort of "backwards."
+This way is sort of "backwards," as you will get to the introductory places and Visitor Center last.

 From Las Vegas or Phoenix

 It probably isn't worth your time to visit the Grand Canyon in one day (one round trip) from Las Vegas or Phoenix.
 This recommendation also applies to the many one-day motorcoach tours on offer.
 It is a 4.5-hour drive one way from Las Vegas to the Grand Canyon National Park south entrance.
-If you will stop for lunch (as the motorcoaches do) or gas, you will add even more time.
+If you will stop for lunch (as the motorcoaches do) or to find gas stations near Grand Canyon, you will add even more time.
 Next there is delay at the entrance, sometimes a lot of delay, and a 15 minute drive from entrance to canyonside.
-Whew, this is a 12-14 hour trip at least!
+Whew, this is a 14 hour trip at least!

 Visiting the North Rim